NS2CDT/ns2_beta/README.md

         - Heal spray
             - Now also adds maturity to alien structures and speeds up player evolutions while they are embryos.
         - Web
+            - Web GhostModel stalk will now stay visible even if the palcement is invalid.
+(Will be colored red)
+            - Webs are now only placeable on the ground from one endpoint. (to fix "duct tape" webs)
             - Gorges can finish placing webs from much further away.
 Starting placement range is unchanged.
             - Now break on contact.
-            - Snare now reduces movement speed by 66% and tapers off gradually over 2.5 seconds (up from 1.5 seconds)
+            - Snare now reduces movement speed by 66% and tapers off gradually over 5 seconds (up from 2.5 seconds)
-            - Webs now turn invisible, only fading into view at 5 meters or closer.
+            - Webs now turn invisible, only fading into view at 10 meters or closer.
             - No longer parasite marines.
             - No longer appears in the kill-feed.
         - Babbler